RoboStack/robostack.github.io/docs/GettingStarted.md

         rviz
         ```

-        **ROS2**
+        **ROS 2**
         !!! note

-            ROS2 has the benefit of not needing a `roscore`, so only a single terminal is needed to run a tool.
+            ROS 2 has the benefit of not needing a `roscore`, so only a single terminal is needed to run a tool.

         ```bash title="Terminal"
         mamba activate ros_env